expo/expo/docs/versions/v13.0.0/sdk/google.md

 ## Deploying to a standalone app on Android

 If you want to use Google Sign In for a standalone app, you can follow these steps.
-These steps assume that you already have it working on the Exponent client app.
+These steps assume that you already have it working on the Expo client app.
 If you have already created an API key for Google Maps, you skip steps 3 through 8, inclusive.

 -   **Get a Google API Key for your app** (_skip this if you already have one, eg: for Google Maps_)
     1. Build a standalone app and download the apk, or find one that you have already built.